Introduction

 1. Computing Correlations with corrp

-function can be used to compute correlations
+The corrp function can be used to compute correlations

 between variables, user can select pair correlation type based on the